Rum Rebellion: Overthrow of Governor Bligh

 At 6:00 pm, the Corps, with full band and colours, marched to Government House to arrest Bligh.
 They were hindered by his daughter and her parasol, but Captain Thomas Laycock finally found Bligh, in full dress uniform, behind his bed where he claimed he was hiding papers.
-Bligh was painted as a coward for this action, but Duffy argues that if Bligh was hiding it would have been to escape and thwart the coup.
-In his book Captain Bligh's Other Mutiny, Stephen Dando-Collins agrees and goes so far as to suggest that Bligh was planning to escape to the Hawkesbury River and to lead settlers who were strongly supportive of him there.
+Bligh was painted as a coward for this action, but Duffy argues that if Bligh was hiding, it would have been to escape and thwart the coup.
+In his book Captain Bligh's Other Mutiny, Stephen Dando-Collins agrees and suggests that Bligh was planning to escape to the Hawkesbury River and to lead settlers there who were strongly supportive of him.
 During 1808 Bligh and his daughter were confined to Government House under house arrest.
 Bligh refused to leave for England until lawfully relieved of his duty.

 Johnston took control with the rank of lieutenant-colonel on 25 April 1808 and appointed Charles Grimes, the Surveyor-General, as Judge Advocate.
 He ordered Macarthur and the six officers be tried; they were found not guilty.
-Macarthur was then appointed as Colonial Secretary and effectively ran the business affairs of the colony.
-Another prominent opponent of Bligh, Macarthur's ally Thomas Jamison, was made the colony's Naval Officer (the equivalent of Collector of Customs and Excise) and also reinstated as a magistrate, which enabled him and his fellow legal officers to scrutinise Bligh's personal papers for evidence of wrongdoing.
+Macarthur was appointed as Colonial Secretary and effectively ran the business affairs of the colony.

+Another prominent opponent of Bligh, Macarthur's ally Thomas Jamison, was appointed as the colony's Naval Officer (the equivalent of Collector of Customs and Excise) and also reinstated as a magistrate.
+This enabled him and his fellow legal officers to scrutinise Bligh's personal papers for evidence of wrongdoing.
 In June 1809 Jamison sailed to London to bolster his business interests and give evidence against Bligh in any legal prosecutions that might be brought against the mutineers.
-He died in London at the beginning of 1811, however, so he did not have an opportunity to testify at Johnston's court martial, which was not conducted until June of that year.
+He died in London at the beginning of 1811, however, so could not testify at Johnston's court martial in June of that year.

-Shortly after the coup, a watercolour illustrating Bligh's arrest by an unknown artist was exhibited in Sydney at perhaps Australia's first public art exhibition.
-The watercolour depicts a Corps soldier dragging Bligh from underneath one of the servants' beds in Government House and with two other figures standing by.
+Shortly after the coup, a watercolour by an unknown artist, illustrating Bligh's arrest, was exhibited in Sydney at perhaps Australia's first public art exhibition.
+The watercolour depicts a Corps soldier dragging Bligh from underneath one of the servants' beds in Government House, with two other soldiers standing by.
 The two soldiers in the watercolour are most likely John Sutherland and Michael Marlborough, and the other figure on the far right is believed to represent Lieutenant William Minchin.
 This watercolour is Australia's earliest surviving political cartoon.
 The Corps regarded themselves as gentlemen and in depicting Bligh as a coward, the cartoon declares that Bligh was not a gentleman and therefore not fit to govern.

 The origins of the watercolour derive from a dispute between Bligh and Sergeant Major Whittle about Bligh demanding Whittle to pull down his house as it was halting improvements to the town.
 It has been suggested Whittle either commissioned the painting or had painted the watercolour himself, but neither is likely as Whittle was illiterate.